 Cellular Respiration: This process takes place in the cells of organisms, including humans.
 It involves converting the chemical energy in glucose and other nutrients into a form of energy called adenosine triphosphate (ATP), which cells can use to power their activities.
 It’s kind of like a power plant burning coal or gas to produce electricity.

-In both photosynthesis and cellular respiration, not all energy is converted to a useful form; some is lost as heat, which is a less usable form of energy.
-This concept is illustrated by the second law of thermodynamics, which states that energy conversions are never 100% efficient and that some energy is always lost as heat.
+In both photosynthesis and cellular respiration, organisms convert energy into useful forms, but not all of it.
+They lose some energy as heat, which is a less usable form.
+This concept illustrates the second law of thermodynamics, which states that energy conversions are never 100% efficient and always involve some energy loss as heat.

 So, energy conversion is a critical process in biology that allows organisms to harness energy from their environment and use it to sustain life.
 From sunlight to sugars to cellular fuel, life is all about transforming energy!